rania-v/Citizen-Vaccination/README.md

 The programm ends when it reads /exit.

-For this project, skip-lists (key: citizenId) are used for the data representation and manipulation, one for each virus, and one for the non-vaccinated citizens.

-The goal is that there is minimal data duplication.
+For this project, skip-lists (key: citizenId) are used for the data representation and manipulation, for each virus, one for the vaccinated and one for the non-vaccinated citizens.
+Every entry that is stored in the skip-lists concists of pointers to the corresponding nodes of hash table buckets.
+There are hash tables for every field of the entries, in order to minimize data duplication when entries are stored in the skip-lists.

 A bash script is included in order to create a proper input file, with the option to create duplicate citizenIds.